huseyinyilmaz/django-dynamic-decorators/README.rst

   provide {str: str} type dictionary in settings.
 * Decorators should be activated for whole project with a middleware or it should be activated by marking views one by one.
 * In the ui, there should be list of decorators to choose from also if multiple views are marked there should be list of views to choose from. user should be able to choose view -> decorator list.

+TODO
+====
+ - Remove Group and add Meta.
+People should be able to use meta to filter out decorators.